minbiocabanon/Pepette.com.Box/README.md

 - Be sure that the path server is accessible from the internet and then you can run OTAUpdate software on your LinkItOne

+#ToDo List

+Use concatenated SMS to accelerate command .
+Use comma for separating commands:
+Exemple :
+	1234,1  -> get status